 In certain circumstances we may be obligated to pay additional amounts on the notes in excess of stated interest or principal on the notes.
 (See "Description of the Notes-Repurchase upon a Change of Control Triggering Event" and "Description of the Notes-Optional Redemption.")
 We intend to take the position that, as of the initial issue date for the notes, the likelihood that we will pay these additional amounts is remote or these additional amounts are incidental.
 Therefore, we do not intend to treat the possibility of paying such additional amounts as causing the notes to be treated as contingent payment debt instruments for U.S. federal income tax purposes.
-However, additional income will be recognized if any such additional payment is made.
-Our determination that the likelihood that we will pay these additional amounts is remote or that these additional amounts are incidental is binding on all holders of the notes unless they disclose their contrary position to the IRS in the manner required by applicable Treasury Regulations.
+However, additional amounts is remote or that these additional amounts are incidental is binding on all holders of the notes unless they disclose their contrary position to the IRS in the manner required by applicable Treasury Regulations.
 However, our determination is not binding on the IRS.
 It is possible that the IRS may take a different position, in which case a holder might be required to accrue interest income at a higher rate than the stated interest rate on the notes and to treat as ordinary interest income any of the gain realized on the taxable disposition (including redemption or retirement) of a note.
 The remainder of this discussion assumes that the notes will not be treated as contingent payment debt instruments.
 Potential investors should consult their own tax advisors regarding the possible application of the contingent payment debt instruments to the notes.